DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-__TODO:__
-> Here, we need to make this EIP to describe a token standard rather than a contract.
->
-> For example, extend this section to two sections: Specification and Interfaces.
-Specification describes our interfaces, and Interfaces gives our function headers.

 The fair Atomic Swap Smart Contract should follows the syntax and semantics of the stateful smart contract in Ethereum, with hash locks support and time locks support.

 ### Definitions

-+ `initior`: the party who publishes the advertisement of the exchange.
++ `initior`: the party who publishes the advertisement of the swap.
 + `participant`: the party who agrees on the advertisement and want to take the deal.
 + `asset`: token(s) to be exchanged.
 + `premium`: the upfront cost that the `initior` pays for the overall profitability of the trade.